Get,

 2. Potential Uses of Harad in Cancer

-The phenolic compounds present in harad have shown good anti-cancer activity in laboratory trials.
-Harad fruit extract may have the potential the growth or increase in the number of cancer cells and induced death in several types of cancer cells, including human breast cancer cells, human bone cancer cells, and prostate cancer cells in lab-scale studies.5 However, more studies are required to support the use of harad in cancer.
+The phenolic compounds present in harad suggest good anti-cancer activity in laboratory trials.
+Harad fruit extract may have the potential to inhibit the growth or increase in the number of cancer cells and induce death in several types of cancer cells, including human breast cancer cells, human bone cancer cells, and prostate cancer cells, as seen in lab-scale studies6.
+However, more studies are required to support the use of harad in cancer.
 You are advised not to use any herb without consulting your doctor first.

 3. Potential Uses of Harad in Diabetes

 Harad fruit has shown anti-diabetic properties in several lab trials.
-In addition, long-term and short-term animal studies may have shown that it can lower blood glucose levels in diabetic rats.5 With larger human trials, we might be able to establish the use of hard even in humans to avoid or manage diabetes.
-Diabetes is a serious health condition that requires you to adhere to doctors’ advice and treatment.
+In addition, long-term and short-term animal studies7 may have shown that it can lower blood glucose levels in diabetic rats.
+With larger human trials, we might be able to establish the use of harad even in humans to avoid or manage diabetes.
+Diabetes is a serious health condition that requires you to adhere to doctor’s advice and treatment.
 Avoid using any herb or remedy without consulting your healthcare provider.

 4. Potential Uses of Harad in Liver

-Animal studies have shown that harad fruits may have significant liver-protective properties and could prevent liver cell toxicity.
-In addition, ty may help avoid drug-induced liver cell toxicity.5 However, if you suffer from liver problems, you are advised not to use any herb or remedy without talking to your healthcare provider.
+Animal studies8 have shown that harad fruits may have significant liver-protective properties and could potentially prevent liver cell toxicity.
+In addition, it may help avoid drug-induced liver cell toxicity.
+However, if you suffer from liver problems, you are advised not to use any herb or remedy without talking to your healthcare provider.

 5. Potential Uses of Harad for Infections